-The Sargus Juvenile Center, located at 68131 Hammond Road, in St. Clairsville is one of several detention facilities in Ohio and provides detention space to both Belmont and Harrison Counties.
-The center is operated by a seven-member board, three members from Harrison County and four from
+The Sargus Juvenile Center, located at 68131 Hammond Road in St. Clairsville, is one of several detention facilities in Ohio and provides detention space to both Belmont and Harrison Counties.
+The center is operated by a seven-member board, three members from Harrison County and four from Belmont County.

-Belmont County.
 Sargus Detention Center was established in 1973 and was named after Judge Edmund A. Sargus, a former Juvenile Court Judge for Belmont County.
 The detention facility is under the operation of Director DJ Watson.

 The Sargus Juvenile Center has a maximum bed capacity of 30.
-During 2023, total admissions for Belmont County were 233 of which 96 were female and 137 were male.
-The total number of bed days utilized was 7,210 of which 4,593 were Belmont

-County or 64% of the total population.
-Belmont County's average daily population was 12.6 youth per day of the 19.8 total daily youth average.
+During 2024, total admissions for Belmont County were 216, of which 91 were female and 125 were male.
+The total number of bed days utilized was 6,049 of which were Belmont County or 63% of the total population.
+Belmont County's average daily population was 10.1 youth per day of the 16.9 total daily youth average.
 The Sargus Juvenile Center is an invaluable tool for the Court.
-Not only does Sargus provide protections for the citizens of the county, but it also allows for youth to receive consequences immediately for their actions and provides a safe, stable, structured environment.
+Not only does Sargus provide protections for the county's citizens, but it also allows youth to receive immediate consequences for their actions and provides a safe, stable, structured environment.

-Through a dedicated internet connection, Video Court hearings are transmitted allowing for a live feed between the Juvenile Courtroom and the detention center.
+Through a dedicated internet connection, Video Court hearings are transmitted, allowing for a live feed between the Juvenile Courtroom and the detention center.
 This feature provides significant time and cost savings to the county.
 No detainees are transported from the detention center to the Court for detention hearings, thus avoiding transportation costs.
 Transportation security issues have been eliminated and cases are processed quickly as parents report directly to the detention center for participation in the video hearings with their children.